 General Operating Procedures

-Application and ApprovalApplication to utilize Public Forum areas must be received and approved at least 72 hours in advance (three business days, excluding weekends, holidays, and closures) through the Dean of Student Services to ensure adequate review.
+Application and ApprovalApplication to utilize Public Forum areas must be received and approved at least 72 hours in advance (three business days, excluding weekends, holidays, and closures) through the Assistant Vice President for University Services to ensure adequate review.
 Persons or groups wishing to utilize Public Forum areas are strongly urged to make application seven to ten days prior to the desired event.
-The application must occur on the prescribed form (available through the Office of Student Services) and must contain the date and starting time of the proposed activity, the name and appropriate contact information (address, telephone number, email address, etc.) of the reserving party, identification of the specific proposed activity (public speech, public demonstration, political campaign, literature distribution), and signature of the person making application.
+The application must occur on the prescribed form (available through the Office of University Services) and must contain the date and starting time of the proposed activity, the name and appropriate contact information (address, telephone number, email address, etc.) of the reserving party, identification of the specific proposed activity (public speech, public demonstration, political campaign, literature distribution), and signature of the person making application.
 The University may deny requests for use of Public Forum areas if the event is deemed to require substantial planning and preparation beyond what can reasonably be accomplished within 72 hours in light of normal daily operations of the campus.

 The University's primary educational objectives relate to teaching, research, public service, and student success.
 Individuals and groups not affiliated with the University who exercise their right to utilize the Public Forum will conduct their activities in a manner that complements the University's educational mission, does not interfere with normal operations, and that conforms to University regulations regarding time, place, and manner.
 Threats to passersby, impeding or blocking the flow of pedestrian or vehicular traffic, committing acts leading to unsafe and/or unhealthy conditions, and posting or affixing signs or materials on walls, windows, grounds, doors, trees, sidewalks, benches, poles, fixtures, or any other equipment or surface, except where specifically authorized, or violations of time, place, and manner restrictions are strictly prohibited and will result in cessation of Public Forum activities by appropriate University authorities.